thisisashwinraj/Ashwin-Mini-Learning-Projects/ApheleiaExtension/README.md

   This file contains the code to generate summary of the input text.

 # Running the Extension
-The package necessary for running the web app include all the files of Extension Package folder, the content of icons folder within the resources folder and the ExtensionMain.py file.
+The package necessary for running the extension include all the files of Extension Package folder, the content of icons folder within the resources folder and the ExtensionMain.py file.
 For the extension to run, keep all the files in the same folder and then follow the steps that are as mentioned below:
   1. On your chrome browser, Go to Customize and Control Google Chrome < More Options < Extensions.
   2. Toggle the Developers Mode to be switched ON, if not by default.
   3. Click on the Load Unpacked option and select the extension folder.